-If you’re not familiar with redwood, you might know it better by its more romanticized moniker: Sequoia.
-Redwood trees are known as the tallest tree species in the world, growing up to 400 feet.
+If you’re not familiar with redwood, you might know it better by its more romanticized moniker: sequoia.
+Redwood trees are known as the tallest tree species in the world, growing to more than 350 feet.
 These softwoods grow in a relatively small area of the Pacific Northwest of the United States.

 Redwood is very soft and workable, and it’s also lightweight.
-It ranges in color from pale white or yellow to deep red to reddish-brown.
+It ranges in color from pale white or yellow to deep red to reddish brown.
 Growing as tall and quickly as these giants do, the grain is typically straight, with old-growth redwood grain being very tight.
-The wood has a rough texture, and it’s rot-resistant and very insect-resistant, making it a great choice for outdoor projects.
+The wood has a rough texture, and it’s rot-resistant and very insect-resistant, making it a great choice for decks and other outdoor projects.

 Best For: Redwood is a popular choice in some areas of the United States for use as framing lumber, decks, fences, exterior furniture, large beams, and veneers.
 It can be suitable for ground contact if pressure treated.